Eva Abu Halaweh

-Eva Abu Halaweh (Arabic: إيفا أبو حلاوة born in 1975) is a lawyer and human rights activist in Jordan, and was awarded the International Women of Courage Award presented by the US Department of State in 2011.
+Eva Abu Halaweh (Arabic: إيفا أبو حلاوة born in 1975) is Palestinian-Jordanian a lawyer and human rights activist in Jordan, and was awarded the International Women of Courage Award presented by the US Department of State in 2011.

-She has a Bachelor's degree specializing in Law, a Master's degree in Diplomacy and a Master's degree in Political Science.
+She has a bachelor's degree specializing in law, a master's degree in diplomacy and a master's degree in political science.

 Biography

 From her first day at school, her father asked her to study hard in order to become a doctor.
 She was not against the idea at first, but as the days and years passed, students were offered a range of professions, and lawyers and judges were one of them.
 Eva liked the idea, she said, "As I remember, In my community there are no female judges or lawyers, but I can't discuss this with my family.”

 In her family and in the Palestinian refugee community in general, the medical profession was considered the best, and those who studied it had achieved the supreme goal.
 Engineering was somewhat acceptable, while the legal profession occupied the lowest degree of acceptance.
 Although enrolling in law school would bring her a lot of trouble and rejection, she did not stop, and she listened to her heart and continued to pursue her ambition.
-In the same year that she finished high school, the local university opened the doors for applications to obtain a bachelor’s degree in law, and as expected, Eva submitted an application and was accepted, and on December 10, 1993, two years before her graduation, she met a famous female lawyer and human rights activist, and ever since that day Eva decided to work for human rights.
+In the same year that she finished high school, the local university opened the doors for applications to obtain a bachelor's degree in law, and as expected, Eva submitted an application and was accepted, and on December 10, 1993, two years before her graduation, she met a famous female lawyer and human rights activist, and ever since that day Eva decided to work for human rights.